Linoleum2609/Linoleum2609.github.io/README.md

 I also deleted my old account.
 Therefore, there is no 'forked from' to show the source.
 Deeply apologise to the original author.

-Usually I would like to recommend you to fork the original repo rather mine, because I don't want to give a clean one, which means you have to delete all my posts, and change everything you need to change.
+Usually I would like to recommend you to fork the original repo rather mine, because I may not be able to give a clean one now, which means you have to delete all my posts, and change everything you need to change.
 In fact, I don't even believe that someone can find this repo.

 ## Some documents: